fund-model/MimiFUND.jl/README.md

 marginal_temp = result.mm[:climatedynamics, :temp]  # marginal results from the marginal model can be accessed like this
 ```

+### Pulse Size Details

+By default, MimiFUND will calculate the SCC using a marginal emissions pulse of 10 GtCO2 spread over ten years, or 1 GtCO2 per year.
+Regardless of this pulse size, the SCC will be returned in units of dollars per ton.
+This choice of pulse size and duration is a decision made based on experiments with stability of results and moving from continuous to discretized equations, and can be found described further in the literature around FUND.

+For a deeper dive into the this part of the calculation of the SCC, see the forum conversation [here](https://forum.mimiframework.org/t/mimifund-emissions-pulse/153/9), and the docstrings in `new_marginaldamage.jl`.

 ## Versions and academic use policy

 Released versions of FUND have a git tag in this repository *and* the ``master`` branch either points to that version, or a newer version.
 In general we increase at least the minor part of the version (the versions follow the ``major.minor.patch`` pattern) whenever we change any of the equations or calibrations.
 All versions with a git tag that is at least as new as the git tag that ``master`` points to have been used in at least one publication and we welcome if other researchers use those versions for their own work and in their publications.